 - Lenovo K8 Plus

-We’re still waiting to hear what LG’s update road map looks like.
 Last year’s LG V20 was one of the first devices to launch with Nougat.
 Unfortunately, the LG V30 didn’t have the same honor this year, but an Oreo update has rolled out to V30 units on Verizon, Sprint, and AT&T. T-Mobile has confirmed that the LG G5, V20, and V30 Plus will also be receiving the Oreo update, while the V30 and G6 will go one further with a confirmed Android 8.1 update.
-With the recent opening of its Software Upgrade Center, LG confirmed that it would be looking to have the Oreo update for the LG G6 out in Korea within April, and other markets shortly after.
+With the recent opening of its Software Upgrade Center, LG confirmed that it would be looking to have the Oreo update for the LG G6 out in Korea in April, and other markets shortly after — which turned out to be June.

 LG phones that have received the update